 Raw Wax Uses

-People buy beeswax for a variety of reasons including but not limited to beeswax wraps, candle making, restoring furniture, batik dyeing, for soaps, creams, lotions, lip balms, making crayons, leather conditioning and waxing surfboards.
-The list goes on and on and is only limited by your ingenuity and imagination.
+People buy beeswax for a variety of reasons including beeswax wraps, candle making, restoring furniture, batik dyeing, for soaps, creams, lotions, lip balms, making crayons, leather conditioning and waxing surfboards.
+Check out our recipes for inspiration!

 Creation of Natural Beeswax

 Natural beeswax is produced by wax producing glands of worker bees who discard it in the hive.
 The working bees in the hive then collect the raw wax and create the honeycomb cells for storing pollen and honey as well as for safe protection for their young.